What causes olfactory hallucinations?

 The odors you notice in phantosmia are different from person to person and may be foul or pleasant.
 You may notice the smells in one or both nostrils.
 The phantom smell may seem to always be there or it may come and go.

 Parosmia is another smell disorder that's similar to phantosmia.
 But in parosmia a smell that's present in your environment is changed and doesn't smell as it typically would.
 Parosmia can occur with damage to the olfactory system.
-This can happen after a severe respiratory infection, including COVID-19.
+This can happen after a serious respiratory infection, including COVID-19.

 With